Whistler Ski Holidays

 Whistler is one of the largest ski areas in the world that is spread across three interconnected villages, Creekside, Whistler Village and Upper Village, all have great access to the ski area and the Peak 2 Peak Gondola between Whistler Mountain and Blackcomb Mountain via lifts from each village.
 The area is perfect for everyone from families who can enjoy the specially designed family areas to the park addicts who can hit the half and superpipe before exploring the superb off-piste terrain.
 Accommodation in Whistler is of a high standard with luxury spas, themed bars and excellent quality restaurants often on-site or in the pedestrianised village.
 If you are going on your first ski holiday explore Whistler Mountain and in particular Symphony Bowl.
 For those who have skied before Seventh Heaven on Blackcomb Mountain is perfect for those who enjoy tree skiing.
 If you prefer to explore the vast off-piste areas, then Whistler Peak and Blackcomb Glacier are great for those who enjoy backcountry skiing.
+To make the most of your visit to Canada we highly recommend spending a couple of nights in Vancouver either at the start or end of your holiday.

 Whistler , Canada